pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

 It's really that simple.

 Everything in the details below just help work around edge cases.
 The script author should tell you things like "you need PythonScript v3" or "if you want it to run every time you start notepad++, then follow the instructions in the FAQ".
 If they give extra instructions like that, then the details are found below.
 It might look complicated as you try to read the remaining for the first time, but if you just follow the instructions, it **will** work.

+Again, if you want to use PythonScript 3.x instead of PythonScript 2.x, continue reading the **Full Details**, and the FAQ will explain how to install that version of the plugin instead.

 ## Full Details